appbaseio/Docs/content/docs/search/script/index.md

 Query rules are useful to define the trigger conditions for a script, for example, a query rule to execute a script only for the search requests made to `products` index.

 Script affects the search latency so it is advisable to avoid time-consuming tasks.
 You can measure the script performance by looking at the `script_took` value in the response.

+> NOTE: For cron scripts the `context` will contain just the `envs` that the user passed while creating the rule.